Frequently Asked Questions

 Additionally, academic advisors should be consulted if you are experiencing challenges.
 The deadlines are important to keep in mind if you are considering adding, dropping, or withdrawing from courses; we encourage you to always consult with your academic advisor first before making any course change decisions.

-When you complete your course, full college credit will be applied to your academic record at Northwestern.
-These credits may be used to complete a degree at Northwestern or transferred to another educational institution.
-We encourage you to check the requirements of the program and school where further study is planned before selecting your Early College courses.
+When you successfully complete (and pass) a college course at Northwestern, full college credit will be applied to your Northwestern academic record.
+Northwestern is regionally accredited and these credits may be used to complete a degree at Northwestern or may be transferred to another educational institution.
+We encourage you to check the requirements of the program where further study is planned before selecting your Early College courses.

-What if I don’t successfully complete my Early College course?
+What if I don’t successfully complete my Early College courses?

 If you are taking an Early College course that is required for high school graduation, and you do not successfully complete the course, you may not be able to graduate from high school.
 Please contact your high school guidance counselor if you have questions regarding potential consequences due to unsuccessfully completing any courses.